erroronline1/caro/readme.md

 [Content](#content)

 ## Data integrity

+### Identification
 As records intend to save the submitting users name, group accounts are unrecommended albeit being possible but with limited access.
 Instead every user is supposed to have their own account.
 Defined authorized users can create, edit and delete users.
 To make things as easy as possible a unique 64 byte token has to be created.
 This token will be converted into an QR code that is scannable on login.
 This avoids remembering passwords and user names, as well as the need of typing in several pieces of information.
 The process is quite quick and enables session switching on limited access to terminal devices.

+### Records
+An encoded user identifier is added to the payload of submitted form data, the server verifies the identity and data integrity with a checksum.

+Records are stored in a [blockchain data format](#blockchain-secured-content).
+Any attempts on tampering with the data corrupts the whole record due to inconsistent hashes and checksums.

+Documents can contain a digital signature pad.
+According to eIDAS
+> Article 26
+> Requirements for advanced electronic signatures
+> An advanced electronic signature shall meet the following requirements:
+> (a) it is uniquely linked to the signatory;
+> (b) it is capable of identifying the signatory;
+> (c) it is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and
+> (d) it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.

+regarding (a) and (b): signatures are done manually and are stored as an image instead of obscure data-strings.
+The image is compareable to official IDs or passports.
+The signatory identity is ensured because the signature takes place in person at the working site.
+regarding (c): handwritten signatures are solely under the signatorys control.
+The visual integration can be clearly approveable before submission.
+Signed data is always in the same viewport as the signature pad.
+regarding (d): the signatures image file hash is part of the record and secured via blockchain.
+Subsequent changes invalidate the whole record.

+Consult your data protection supervisor if this is sufficient for an electronic signature.

+### Miscellaneous
 Form data and requests occasionally contain ids to access distinct contents.
 Technically it is possible to compromise requests from the client side but still considered reasonable giving any verification on the server side can hardly guess the original intent.
 It appears not less secure than intentionally providing false data on any paper based documentation.

-An encoded user identifier is added to the payload of submitted form data, the server verifies the identity and data integrity with a checksum.

-Documents can contain a digital signature pad.
-Please note due to lacking certification this is only a simple electronic signature (SES) according to eIDAS.
-You can define where this might be suitable enough for your processes.

 Timestamps are not qualified.
 A reduced validity than manual or stamped dates on paper documents is currently not discernible.